dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 ## Visual Studio solution file (`.sln`)

 A *solution* is a container to organize one or more related code projects.
-[Visual Studio](https://visualstudio.microsoft.com/vs/) uses a solution file (`.sln`) to store settings for a solution.
 Solution files use a unique format and aren't intended to be edited directly.

-Tooling outside of Visual Studio can interact with solution files:

-* The [.NET CLI](/dotnet/core/tools/) can create solution files and list/modify the projects in solution files via the [`dotnet sln` command](/dotnet/core/tools/dotnet-sln).
+[Visual Studio](https://visualstudio.microsoft.com/vs/) and [Visual Studio Code (VS Code)](https://code.visualstudio.com) use a solution file (`.sln`) to store settings for a solution.
+The [.NET CLI](/dotnet/core/tools/) doesn't organize projects using a solution file, but it can create solution files and list/modify the projects in solution files via the [`dotnet sln` command](/dotnet/core/tools/dotnet-sln).
 Other .NET CLI commands use the path of the solution file for various publishing, testing, and packaging commands.
-* [Visual Studio Code](https://code.visualstudio.com) can execute the [`dotnet sln` command](/dotnet/core/tools/dotnet-sln) and other [.NET CLI commands](/dotnet/core/tools/) through its integrated **Terminal** that interact with the solution file's contents, but VS Code doesn't use the settings in a solution file directly.

 :::moniker range="< aspnetcore-8.0"